-The secret behind this beautiful, thin line of green linking Hackney Wick and Beckton Park is not what it is – an almost flat walkway for ramblers – but is what is inside it.
+The secret behind this beautiful, thin line of green linking Hackney Wick and Beckton Park is not what it is – an almost flat walkway for ramblers – but what is inside it.

 Under your feet lies the Northern Outfall from London’s Victorian sewer system, carrying effluent from the city through to the magnificent Abbey Mills pumping station at West Ham.

 It’s been a walker’s paradise for years, but languished under the unpleasant name of Sewerbank.
 Now it’s the Greenway, part of the Capital Ring Walk and suddenly much more popular and is a great place to see wildlife and catch your breath in the city.

 The Greenway – linking many parts of East London